Capgemini/capgemini.github.io/_posts/2023-05-22-introduction-to-helmsman.md

 #### Service A

-Service A _only_ needs to specifiy the environment it sits within and some basic information about the deployment; name, image and container port, everything else is already defined in the base service chart that we're using (as defined in the Helmsman `dev.yaml` state file).
+Service A _only_ needs to specify the environment it sits within and some basic information about the deployment; name, image and container port, everything else is already defined in the base service chart that we're using (as defined in the Helmsman `dev.yaml` state file).

 ```
 metadata: